Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Introduction

 which follow from~\eqref{QMFormula} and~\eqref{SchematicWavefunctionCoefficients}.
 Since the relations \eqref{SchematicPowerBispectrumGraviton} arise from Gaussian integrals, these final equal-time correlators also have their own diagrammatic expansion, using the wavefunctional coefficients as effective vertices.
 For a schematic of this, see Fig.~\ref{fig:SchematicGravitonCorrelatorCalculation}.\footnote{Though we use the same lines and vertices to depict both wavefunctional and actual correlator diagrams, they have different meanings.
 We hope that the difference should be clear from context.
 In particular, we always draw wavefunctional diagrams as ending on the final time surface.}

-We now introduce the partially-massless spin-2 fields, for which we use the notation $\varphi\to \sigma_{ij}$, $\mathcal{O}\to \Sigma_{ij}$, and denote them in graphs by \,\pmline~.
-By including self-interactions and cubic couplings between the graviton and the partially-massless field, we can generate non-trivial $\langle \Sigma T^{2}\rangle$, $\langle T\Sigma^{2}\rangle$, and $\langle \Sigma^{3}\rangle$ coefficients corresponding to the diagrams in Fig.~\ref{fig:GravitonPM3PointCoefficients}.
+We now introduce the partially massless spin-2 fields, for which we use the notation $\varphi\to \sigma_{ij}$, $\mathcal{O}\to \Sigma_{ij}$, and denote them in graphs by \,\pmline~.
+By including self-interactions and cubic couplings between the graviton and the partially massless field, we can generate non-trivial $\langle \Sigma T^{2}\rangle$, $\langle T\Sigma^{2}\rangle$, and $\langle \Sigma^{3}\rangle$ coefficients corresponding to the diagrams in Fig.~\ref{fig:GravitonPM3PointCoefficients}.
 If there exists a mixing term $\langle T\Sigma \rangle$ in the wavefunction, then these cubic coefficients can imprint upon the graviton bispectrum as in Fig.~\ref{fig:GravitonnPointFunctionsFromPMFields}.\footnote{Similar mixing terms were considered in \cite{Lee:2016vti,Baumann:2017jvh} where non-Gaussianities involving scalar fluctuations were computed.} For instance, the middle diagram in Fig.~\ref{fig:GravitonnPointFunctionsFromPMFields} gives a contribution to $\langle\gamma^{3}\rangle$ of the schematic form

-The contributions from partially-massless fields to the graviton bispectrum can in principle be larger than the contributions from graviton self-interactions, {\it i.e.}~those dictated by General Relativity.
+The contributions from partially massless fields to the graviton bispectrum can in principle be larger than the contributions from graviton self-interactions, {\it i.e.}~those dictated by General Relativity.
 We can estimate the size of the various contributions to graviton correlators on scales $k\sim H$ by dimensional analysis and diagrammatics.
 The contributions to $\langle \gamma^{3}\rangle\sim E^{-6}$, from various interactions, can be estimated as follows:\footnote{Strictly speaking, the \textit{primed} wavefunction coefficient $\langle \gamma^{3}\rangle'$ which has had its momentum conserving delta function removed scales as $E^6$, but in this introduction we omit the primes in order to leave the presentation uncluttered.}